dikaaayy/spotify-clone/README.md

 After that setup the required environment variables at the root directory such as below
 ```.env.local```
 ```bash
-NEXTAUTH_URL=http://localhost:3000 #default root of the application NEXT_PUBLIC_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxx #get your credentials at https://developer.spotify.com/dashboard/ NEXT_PUBLIC_CLIENT_ID=xxxxxxxxxxxxxxxxxxxxx #get your credentials at https://developer.spotify.com/dashboard/ JWT_SECRET=xxxxxxxxxxxxxxxx #your JWT secret
+NEXTAUTH_URL=http://localhost:3000 #default route of the application NEXT_PUBLIC_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxx #get your credentials at https://developer.spotify.com/dashboard/ NEXT_PUBLIC_CLIENT_ID=xxxxxxxxxxxxxxxxxxxxx #get your credentials at https://developer.spotify.com/dashboard/ JWT_SECRET=xxxxxxxxxxxxxxxx #your JWT secret